Black Oak Basin Land Management Plan

 I am unable to access Zoom, and therefore cannot participate in the public meeting.
 My questions and concerns I listed in the survey, but specifically I want to ask about parking and access for the area, and the use of OHVs on the trail system.

-shelbycj asked about 2 years ago
+shelbycj asked almost 3 years ago

 Sorry that you were unable to use Zoom.
 If you're interested, the meeting was recorded and will be posted on the Engage Eugene site.